mark-me/mixtape-society/docs/about.md

 ## 🧔🏼‍♂️ Who Built This?

-Hi, I'm Mark Zwart (e.g., mark-me on GitHub), a I'm a Dutch developer and music enthusiast based in The Netherlands.
+Hi, I'm Mark Zwart (e.g., mark-me on GitHub), a Dutch developer and music enthusiast based in The Netherlands.
 I created Mixtape Society because I wanted a simple way to share curated playlists from my personal collection without relying on big streaming services.

 If you'd like to connect: